se-edu/addressbook-level4/docs/DeveloperGuide.md

 ### Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):
+You can controll certain properties of the application (e.g App name, logging level) through the configuration file (default: `config.json`):

 ## Testing

-Tests can be found in the `./src/test/java` folder.
+You can find tests in the `./src/test/java` folder.

 **In Eclipse**:
-> If you are not using a recent Eclipse version (i.e. _Neon_ or later), enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option).
+> If you are not using a recent Eclipse version (i.e. _Neon_ or later), you will need to enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option).

-* To run all tests, right-click on the `src/test/java` folder and choose `Run as` > `JUnit Test`
+* You can run all tests by right-clicking on the `src/test/java` folder and choose `Run as` > `JUnit Test`
-* To run a subset of tests, you can right-click on a test package, test class, or a test and choose to run as a JUnit test.
+* You can also run a subset of tests by right-clicking on a test package, test class, or a test and choose to run as a JUnit test.

 **Using Gradle**:
-* See [UsingGradle.md](UsingGradle.md) for how to run tests using Gradle.
+* You may refer to [UsingGradle.md](UsingGradle.md) to see how to run tests using Gradle.

 We have two types of tests: